sdrouard/Final-project/Final_project/README.txt

 Data analysis plan:

 Step 0- Initiation
-Create repertory for final project
+-Create repertory for final project
-Upload the data and the documentation
+-Upload the data and the documentation

 Step 1- Data preparation: cleaning and standardization -Create the dataset for analysis with body measures (outcomes) and demographic data (covariates).